-After a pre pack and subsequent company liquidation directors will be personally liable for any outstanding Directors Loan Account.
+After a pre pack and subsequent company liquidation, the director is personally liable for to repay an outstanding Directors Loan Account.

 - What happens to a directors loan account after a Pre Pack?

 - Options for repaying a directors loan account